-Our final entry wanders back to a more classic styling.
-This set of three magnetic earrings includes a plain silver stud, a round cut cubic zirconia and a square, princess cut cubic zirconia set in silver stainless steel.
+Our final entry wanders back to more classic styling.
+This set of three magnetic earrings includes a plain silver stud, round-cut cubic zirconia, and a square, princess cut cubic zirconia set in silver stainless steel.
 The jewels are held by four-prong settings.

-We think this set is a fantastic as a “trial run”baby or pre-teens who are wanting to get their ears pierced.
+We think this set is fantastic as a “trial run” baby or pre-teens who are wanting to get their ears pierced.
 They can get into a habit of caring for their ear properly while wearing earrings with the risk of improper healing, infection or dealing with the initial pain of the piercing.

 Children can practice taking them off and putting them away properly.
 They also get the attention of wearing these 8mm earrings to see how that feels.
 If during play, something snags the “piercing”, the magnetic studs will simply pop off safely.
 Your child may need to find the pieces on the playground but at least they will have the opportunity to learn how to safely play while pierced.